 Click here to book a hotel in Provence

 Where are most of the Most Beautiful Villages located?
-It's certainly clear from the map on the association's own website that some regions of France are, officially at least, much more Beautiful than others: the extreme south-west and north-east of the country - apart from Alsace - have very few at all.
+It's certainly clear from the map on the association's own website that some regions of France are, officially at least, much more Beautiful than others: the extreme south-west and north-east of the country - apart from Alsace - have very few.

 And, although you might expect Provence to be generously supplied with Most Beautiful Villages, this isn't quite the case.
 The entire département of the Bouches du Rhône boasts only one, Les Baux de Provence, and a large area around Marseille and Aix has nothing at all.